Local Events/PSA'S

 The Lea County Museum in Lovington is open with buildings at 103 N. Love, 114 E. Central and others near the courthouse.
 Normal hours are Mon-Friday from 9am-5pm; admission is free to all buildings and exhibits and to most programs.
 Find out more at 1radiosquare.com.
 (396-4805)

-Salvation Army of Lea County’s Food Bank at 520 E. Main St. is open to the public Mon, Tues, and Wed 9am-12noon and 1-4pm.
+Salvation Army of Lea County’s Food Bank at 520 E. Main St. is open to the public Mon, Wed and Fri 9am-12noon and 1-4pm.
 The free food pantry is open for those in need.
 Food is taken to shut-ins in all communities of Lea County and some in West Texas once each month.
 Find out more at hobbsamerica.com.
 (397-2119; 820 S. Fowler)

-***Donations are being accepted for the local Women’s Career Closet.
+***Donations are accepted for the local Women’s Career Closet.
 Donations should be primarily business casual and professional clothing to be used for free by women in need who are entering and advancing through the job market.
 Donations may be dropped off M-F 8am-5pm at 107 S. Dalmont in Hobbs.
 Find out more at hobbsamerica.com.

 ***Oilfield Connections International, Hobbs Chapter has recently organized and is looking for members.
 Anyone may join.
 The annual membership fee starts at $25.
 Monthly luncheon meetings feature guest speakers and are open to members and the public ($25 meal charge).
 Buy a membership and get up to 20% off the luncheon cost.
 Members meet to network, exchange knowledge, info and experience in order to help businesses grow and prosper.
 Go online at www.oilfieldconnections.net for more info or to RSVP.
 Find out more at hobbsamerica.com.
 (Derek Jones, 575-393-7316)